AdamLnenicka/IEL/README.md

-output of this project is .tex protocol made with matlab detailing results and calculation procedures to multiple electric circuits
+output of this project is .tex protocol made with matlab detailing results, graphics and calculation procedures to multiple electric circuits

 Full documentation is xlneni00.pdf